List of Medical Supplies at Risk of Shortage During COVID-19

 The product categories included in the list are: ventilators, BIPAP/CPAPs, nebulizers, circuits, HMEs, bronchoscopes, oxygen masks, nasal cannulas, stethoscopes, pulse oximeters, thermometers, gowns, masks, face shields/goggles/eye protection, swabs, bouffants (added 6/15/20), and shoe covers (added 6/15/20).

+The linked video shows examples of possible file uses.
 The spreadsheet includes the following tabs:

 1. High Risk Category Supply List: Supplies information for urgent categorical requests we’ve received.
 Some supplies overlap categories as shown in Column A. The "new_item" column denotes items that were added to the list in the most recent update.